 Office of the State Superintendent of Education (OSSE): OSSE is DC’s state education agency and the District’s liaison to the U.S. Department of Education.
 OSSE oversees all federal education programs and related grants administered in the District.

-DC Public Charter School Board (DC PCSB): DC PCSB is the sole authorizer of the city’s public charter schools and is responsible for conducting oversight of all public charter operators and schools.
+DC Public Charter School Board (DC PCSB): DC PCSB is the sole authorizer of the District’s public charter schools and is responsible for conducting oversight of all public charter operators and schools.

 District of Columbia Public Schools (DCPS): DCPS is the largest LEA in the District and operates all the traditional public schools.
 DCPS is the “school system of right,” meaning all students in DC have the right to attend their DCPS neighborhood school and the system must serve all eligible students who seek admission.